Jayhawks vs. Razorbacks: Second Round Betting Trends, Record ATS, Home/Road Splits

 Kansas vs Arkansas Betting Records & Stats

-- The Jayhawks have a 15-17-0 record against the spread this season.
+- So far this season, the Jayhawks have compiled a 15-17-0 record against the spread.

 - Arkansas' ATS record is 14-18-0 this season.

-- This year, the Razorbacks have won one of four games when listed as at least +145 or worse on the moneyline.
+- This season, the Razorbacks have been victorious one time in four chances when named as an underdog of at least +145 or worse on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that Arkansas has a 40.8% chance of pulling out a win.

 Kansas vs. Arkansas Over/Under Stats